Eighth Avenue (Brooklyn): Lapskaus Boulevard

-Lapskaus Boulevard is the nickname of part of Eighth Avenue, in a historically Norwegian working-class section of bordering Bay Ridge, and Sunset Park.
-In the earlier part of the 20th century, the part of Eighth Avenue in Sunset Park was primarily home to Norwegian immigrants, and it was known as "Little Norway", or Lapskaus Boulevard as the Norwegians termed it.
+is the nickname of part of Eighth Avenue, in a Norwegian middle-class section of bordering Bay Ridge, and Sunset Park.
+This part of Eighth Avenue in Sunset Park is primarily home to Norwegian immigrants, and it is known as "Little Norway", or Lapskaus Boulevard as the Norwegians termed it.

 The name Lapskaus was derived from a Northern European stew that was a staple food of lower to middle income families.
 In Norway, lapskaus most often refers to a variation of beef stew.
 This dish may be called "brun lapskaus" stew made with gravy, "lys lapskaus" stew made with vegetables and pork meat or "suppelapskaus" where the gravy has been substituted by a light beef stock.
 While the New York City metropolitan area had a Norwegian presence for more than 300 years, immigration to Bay Ridge began to seriously take shape in the 1920s.